jeregjj/HDBLens/README.md

 HDBLens demonstrates the power of a hybrid database architecture:

 -   **PostgreSQL** stores the normalized and structured HDB resale data, ensuring data integrity and providing a solid foundation for analytical queries.
--   **MongoDB** is used for its flexible schema, making it ideal for storing user-generated content like reviews, which can evolve over time.
+-   **MongoDB** is used for its flexible schema, making it ideal for storing user-generated content like reviews, which can evolve over time with its community.
 -   The `hybrid_queries.py` module contains functions that intelligently query both databases and join the data in the application layer.
 A prime example is the "Affordable & Well-Rated Towns" feature on the home page, which ranks towns based on a hybrid score that considers both median resale price (from PostgreSQL) and average user rating (from MongoDB).

 ### User Authentication & Profile Management